The year 6 team

 Welcome to Year Six.

 We are really looking forward to working with both the children and yourselves as parents and carers this year.
 For us it is a privilege to be part of a team who will support and guide your children through their last year in Primary School, nurturing and supporting them to be ‘secondary school ready’ by the end of our time together.
 We understand their needs, their concerns, and their excitement and look forward to being on this journey with them.
+I for one am thrilled to be teaching them again this year!

 Self-organisation

-We encourage the children to take responsibility for their belongings and to bring the equipment they need as appropriate each day.
+We encourage the children to take responsibility for their belongings and to look after the equipment they need as appropriate each day.
 Please remind them to check that their water bottles, school clothing and personal items are named to save confusion.
 They will each have a peg in the classroom and a personal tray.

 Early on in the term we shall be issuing planners for the children to record homework tasks, key dates and events, and to record their reading.
 The children will be expected to bring these in to class daily and have them ready during lessons.
 We do appreciate that each of our young learners is different and will support them in fostering the right amount of self-organisation for them as an individual.